vecnode/touchdesigner-utils-pack/README.md

 ## TouchDesigner utilities pack

-A set of TouchDesigner utilities and projects and algorithms, tested Windows 11 and RTX 3090/3070.
+A set of TouchDesigner utilities and projects, tested Windows 11 and RTX 3090/3070.

 - [akai-apc40mk2-midi](apc40mk2-midi): Template for Akai APC40MK2 MIDI Controller, tested TouchDesigner 2022.32120.
 Requires to set the MIDI mapping dialog as device in.
 The MIDI codes are set for callback automatically at startup.